My Promise to you

 Burghound.com accepts no advertising of any kind.
 In short, I offer completely independent reviews and opinions.

 Burghound.com is the result of a nearly lifelong passion for the wines of Burgundy.
-For ~40 years, I have been collecting the wines and visiting the region.
+For over 40 years, I have been collecting the wines and visiting the region.
 Each year I spend over five months visiting, researching, tasting, exploring and evaluating.
 Burgundy is my obsession really.
 In addition to our reviews of red and white burgundy, to expand on my coverage of the coveted pinot noir grape, we provide continuous coverage of both Oregon and California pinot noir, with rotating coverage of Champagne and occasional special reports from other pinot producing regions.

 What I’m offering is what we, as collectors, have always wanted: quality advice on what to buy and answers to “Who’s got the goods?
 And what makes them so good?”
 In other words, this is a site for burgundy and pinot enthusiasts – whether new enthusiasts or grizzled old guzzlers.